thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

 ### Dashboards

-By default this stack comes bundled with four dashboards:
+By default this example setup comes bundled with a number of dashboards, such as:

-- CipherTrust Manager Services
+- CipherTrust Manager Resources

   This dashboards shows statistics about resources specific to CipherTrust Manager such as the number of audit records and keys and the rate of creation